Authorised Representative Services

 If you need to know costs for EU Authorised Representative Services then please contact us.

-Regulation (EU) 2019/1020 in brief
+Regulation (EU) 2019/1020 In Brief

 - This economic operator must liaise with the authorities to provide them with information or take certain actions.

-- This will apply from 16th July 2021.
+- This came into force on the 16th July 2021.

 - The Regulation also covers improvements to the market surveillance systems, such as trading standards.